PeterK910/RAIT-Python/README.md

 ## Known issues
 ### Overinstallation
-`pip install -e .` will install far more pytorch-related packages than what is needed to run on desktop (not necessarily GPU)
+`pip install -e .` will install far more pytorch-related packages than what is probably needed to run on desktop (not necessarily GPU)

 Check setup.py if this can be remedied.
 ### Unimplemented/untested functions